How to Create a Portfolio Site That Will Get You Hired

 Developers, designers and writers each have different skills and work to display, but they all have one thing in common: they need to sell themselves to potential clients.

-Why a portfolio site?
+Why a Portfolio Site?

 Having a professional LinkedIn profile is one thing, but you can really show your skills using your own portfolio site.
 Why?
 Freedom!
 You can do anything you want with it, and really make a lasting impression.
-You can even win prizes with it.
+You can even win awards with it.

 What you want is potential clients visiting your site and instantly thinking, “I want that too!”
 It’s your virtual showroom, which prospective clients can even show others when they need to convince someone else.